 Can’t help but think about my last blog post.
 A post where I am mourning the loss of a trip we planned and couldn’t take.
 And now I see why.
 The Lord had a different trip in mind, with far greater implications… The lesson is the same, and I am in awe of how He prepares us for what is to come…Now listen, you who say, “Today or tomorrow we will go to this or that city, spend a year there, carry on business and make money.”
 Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes.
 Instead, you ought to say, “If it is the Lord’s will, we will live and do this or that.”
 As it is, you boast in your arrogant schemes.
 All such boasting is evil.
 (James 4:13-16 NIV)

 YES, LORD, I hear You!
 I pray I will move forward with a passion to be grateful for each moment I am in.
 Help me to stop placing my hope in tomorrow so that I don’t miss the opportunities that are right in front of me!
 Thank You so much for prompting me to have that last conversation with my Dad!
 Use my story to impress on others how precious the moment is that we are in, and not to assume there is more time!
 If you are reading this post, I pray you have heard the message of salvation that is ONLY available through Jesus Christ… That you have not only heard it, but understand it, and have accepted the gift of His sacrifice so you can spend your eternity in Heaven.
 And that if you already know this, but know someone who needs to hear it, TELL THEM – DON’T WAIT!!
 There are no guarantees there will BE tomorrow… WHILE WE WERE STILL SINNERS, Christ died for us.
-Whether you accept His gift or not, HE STILL DIED FOR YOU!
 I pray that you know there is a difference between practicing religion and having a relationship with Jesus.
 The Lord knows our hearts and motivations – and we cannot DO anything to work our way to Heaven.
 That it is between our heart and the Lord – we must each recognize we are sinners, and that we NEED Jesus.
 I pray for more people to repent of their sins, and live lives for Him.
-When we do that, we become a child of God, and His Spirit will live inside us.
+When that happens, we become a child of God, and His Spirit will live inside us.
 And because He then lives inside us, HE IS NEVER LATE… What appears as a mystery to us, is not to Him.
 He never leaves us or forsakes us.
 And His love endures forever… Amen

 We extended our stay from Friday to Monday.
 The airlines waived the $600 fee!!
 UNEXPECTED.